Russia, Turkey reach deal to remove Kurdish YPG from Syria border

 Erdogan has said he could accept the presence of Syrian troops in those areas, as long as the YPG are pushed out.

 Russia is an ally of Assad.
-Turkey has backed rebels seeking to oust Assad during Syria’s more than eight-year-long civil war but has dropped its once-frequent calls for him to quit.
+Turkey has backed rebels seeking to oust Assad during Syria’s more than eight-year-long civil war but has dropped its once frequent calls for him to quit.

-Reporting by Darya Korsunskaya and Tuvan Gumrukcu; additional reporting by Ali Kucukgocmen, Ezgi Erkoyun, Jonathan Spicer and Ece Toksabay in Istanbul, Steve Holland, Humeyra Pamuk, Arshad Mohammed and Patricia Zengerle in Washington, Ellen Francis in Beirut, Ahmed Rasheed in Baghdad and Andrei Kuzmin in Moscow; Writing by Dominic Evans and Arshad Mohammed; Editing by Gareth Jones and Grant McCool
+Reporting by Darya Korsunskaya and Tuvan Gumrukcu; Additional reporting by Ali Kucukgocmen, Ezgi Erkoyun, Jonathan Spicer and Ece Toksabay in Istanbul; Steve Holland, Humeyra Pamuk, Arshad Mohammed and Patricia Zengerle in Washington; Ellen Francis in Beirut, Ahmed Rasheed in Baghdad and Andrei Kuzmin in Moscow; Writing by Dominic Evans and Arshad Mohammed; Editing by Grant McCool and Clarence Fernandez